seanbradley/machine_learning/README.md

 sean at blogblimp dot com

-The work herein is based on the work of Pythonista and data scientist, Harrison Kinsley.
+The work herein is based closely on the work of Pythonista and data scientist, Harrison Kinsley and his excellent machine learning introduction.

 ### LICENSE